peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public PeterO.Numbers.EInteger EMax { get; }

-Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+Gets the highest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
 For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value will be 0.

 <b>Returns:</b>

-The highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+The highest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
 For example, with a precision of 3 and an EMax of 100, the maximum value possible is 9.99E + 100.
 (This is not the same as the highest possible Exponent property.)
 If HasExponentRange is false, this value will be 0.

 <a id="EMin"></a>
 ### EMin

     public PeterO.Numbers.EInteger EMin { get; }

-Gets the lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+Gets the lowest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
 For example, with a precision of 3 and an EMin of -100, the next value that comes after 0 is 0.001E-100.
 (If AdjustExponent is false, this property specifies the lowest possible Exponent property instead.)
 If HasExponentRange is false, this value will be 0.

 <b>Returns:</b>

-The lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
+The lowest exponent possible when a converted number is expressed in scientific notation with one nonzero digit before the radix point.
 For example, with a precision of 3 and an EMin of -100, the next value that comes after 0 is 0.001E-100.
 (If AdjustExponent is false, this property specifies the lowest possible Exponent property instead.)
 If HasExponentRange is false, this value will be 0.

 <a id="Flags"></a>
 ### Flags